TeachBooks/mirror_computational_modelling/book/dynamics/diffusion_steppers.md

 **Backward Euler for diffusion**
 ^^^

-Step forward in time with the current velocity:
+Start from a relation between the current velocity and the solution

 $$
   \mathbf{a}_{n+1} = \mathbf{a}_n + \Delta t \dot{\mathbf{a}}_{n+1}